yiyi1026/Duora/README.md

 # Duora

 [heroku]: https://duora.herokuapp.com/
 [Duora][heroku] is a full-stack web application inspired by Quora.
-It utilizes React.js with a Redux architectural framework on the frontend, styled with bootstrap CSS, a PostgreSQL database Ruby on Rails on the backend.
+It utilizes React.js with a Redux architectural framework on the frontend, styled with bootstrap CSS, a PostgreSQL database and Ruby on Rails on the backend.

 ## Features & Implementation